go-cart-io/go-cart-io.github.io/developers/cartogram-web.md

 3. Install the [Dev Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers).
 If you plan to work with other remote extensions in VS Code, you may choose to install the [Remote Development extension pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack).

-4. Lunch Visual Studio Code and open `cartogram-docker` folder.
+4. Launch Visual Studio Code and open `cartogram-docker` folder.

 5. Press F1 to open the command palette.
 Type "Reopen in Container" and select it.